Indiana's Laws on Burglary, Residential Entry, and Criminal Trespass

 What Does It Mean to "Break and Enter"?

-Likewise, an "entry" for burglary purposes does not require that a defendant's entire body be physically inside the property.
+Likewise, an "entry" for burglary purposes doesn't require a defendant's entire body to be physically inside the property.
 A person "enters" by putting oneself in a position to commit a felony or theft.
 This position can be reaching into a window to grab something (like a wallet) or aiming a gun through a door at its occupants.
 (Penman v.
 State, 325 N.E.2d 478 (Ind.
 Ct.
 App.
 1975).)

-• Dwelling.
-Burglary of a dwelling is a level 4 felony and carries a sentence of two to 12 years in prison.
+Dwelling.
+Burglary of a dwelling is a level 4 felony and carries a sentence of 2 to 12 years in prison.

-• Bodily injury.
-Burglary that results in bodily injury to another is a level 3 felony and carries a sentence of three to 16 years in prison.
+Bodily injury.
+Burglary that results in bodily injury to another is a level 3 felony and carries a sentence of 3 to 16 years in prison.

 The crimes of residential entry and criminal trespass involve an unlawful entry onto another's property but can be distinguished from burglary in that they do not involve intent to commit an additional crime (such as theft or assault).

-A person who breaks and enters into a dwelling commits a level 6 felony offense, which is punishable by a sentence of six months to two and a half years' imprisonment.
+A person who breaks and enters into a dwelling commits a level 6 felony offense, which is punishable by a sentence of 6 months to 2 ½ years' imprisonment.
 Under certain circumstances, a level 6 felony can be reduced to a class A misdemeanor.
 A defendant can only qualify for this alternative misdemeanor sentence once and must be conviction-free for three years.
 (Ind.
-Code Ann. §§ 35-38-1-1.5; 35-43-2-1.5; 35-50-2-7 (2020).)
+Code Ann. §§ 35-38-1-1.5; 35-43-2-1.5; 35-50-2-7 (2023).)

 A person commits criminal trespass by entering onto property without permission from the owner.
 Criminal trespass occurs when a person: